wenwei202/caffe/README.md

     }

 ## Tricks
-For training large-scale DNNs like AlexNet in ImageNet:
+For training large-scale DNNs, the following setups may be a good starting point (which are verified by AlexNet in ImageNet):
   1. Set the base learning rates of both SSL and fine-tuning to `0.1x` of the base learning rate of training original DNNs from stratch.
   2. Set the maximum iteration `K` of SSL to about half of the max iteration `M` of training original DNNs from stratch (`K=M/2`); set max iteration `N` of finetuning to around `M/3`.
-  3. During SSL, the first learning rate is critical to get high sparsity, please train it longer.
+  3. During SSL, the first learning rate is critical to get high sparsity, please train it longer with, say, `0.6*K`iterations.
 The group sparsity increase slowly at the early iterations and will ramp up rapidly in the later iterations.
 The second learning rate of SSL is important to maintain accuracy.

 ## Notes